 The Monasteries of Meteora, Past and Present

-A visit to Meteora Monasteries offers a unique perspective of nature’s grandeur in conjunction with history, architecture and man’s everlasting desire to connect with the Divine.
-From the early Christian times, the steep cliffs of Meteora were regarded as a perfect place to achieve absolute isolation.
-A place for people find peace and harmony and, thus, to support mankind’s’ eternal struggle for spiritual ascension.
+A visit to Meteora-Greece and the monasteries offer a unique perspective of nature’s grandeur in conjunction with history, architecture, and man’s everlasting desire to connect with the Divine.
+From the early Christian times, the cliffs of Meteora were regarded as a perfect place to achieve absolute isolation.
+A place for people to find peace and harmony and, thus, to support mankind’s’ eternal struggle for spiritual ascension.